Alert Source Discuss

 Simulation Rationale

-In order to add a UserOperation into the mempool (and later to add it into a bundle) we need to “simulate” its validation to make sure it is valid, and that it is capable of paying for its own execution.
+To add a UserOperation into the mempool (and later to add it into a bundle) we need to “simulate” its validation to make sure it is valid, and that it pays for its own execution.
 In addition, we need to verify that the same will hold true when executed on-chain.
-For this purpose, a UserOperation is not allowed to access any information that might change between simulation and execution, such as current block time, number, hash etc. In addition, a UserOperation is only allowed to access data related to this sender address: Multiple UserOperations should not access the same storage, so that it is impossible to invalidate a large number of UserOperations with a single state change.
-There are 3 special contracts that interact with the account: the factory (initCode) that deploys the contract, the paymaster that can pay for the gas, and signature aggregator (described later) Each of these contracts is also restricted in its storage access, to make sure UserOperation validations are isolated.
+For this purpose, a UserOperation is not allowed to access any information that might change between simulation and execution, such as current block time, number, hash etc. In addition, a UserOperation is only allowed to access data related to this sender address: Multiple UserOperations should not access the same storage, so it is impossible to invalidate a large number of UserOperations with a single state change.
+There are 2 special entity contracts that interact with the account: the factory (initCode) that deploys the contract, and the paymaster that can pay for the gas.
+Each of these contracts is also restricted in its storage access, to make sure UserOperation validations are isolated.

 Simulation Specification: